Status key

 In computing, a status key is a keyboard key that causes an operating system and/or a program to output status information on a terminal when it is pressed.
 In the event that a program on a terminal produces no indications that it is running, typing the status key will reveal the program's state and activity.
 Older implementations produced only a quick one-line status report for the current job when the status key was pressed.
 Newer implementations support sending a signal to the current process to allow the application to report on status as well.

-Implementations
+Operating system-level implementations

-Several different operating systems have a status key feature.
+Several different operating systems have a status key feature implemented in the kernel or other low-level component.

+TENEX

+TENEX has the feature since at least 1971: "Another terminal Interrupt character, control-T is serviced by the EXEC.
+It interrupts a user's EXEC process to type out total CPU and console time used, and status of the fork being run under the EXEC."

 DEC RSTS/E

-RSTS/E is documented as having a status key at least as far back as 1977 and it continued to have one into at least the 1980s.
+RSTS/E is documented as having CTRL/T (control-T) as a status key at least as far back as 1977 and it continued to have one into at least the 1980s.
 Typing the status key results in output that is represented by the following example: